 Short term, high premium profits would not benefit the life insurance company in the long term.
 Most people only live to be 80 years old.
 In fact, most men only live until their mid or late-70’s.

 Still, the life insurance industry is a business.
-There are agents and companies that will sell the mid and late 80’s octogenarian demographic.
+There are agents and companies that will sell to the mid and late 80’s octogenarian demographic.

 It’s just that such life insurance coverage offers lean benefits packages, much leaner death benefit payment sums, non-flexible policy options and severely restricted terms of coverage.